Incorporation of random alloy GaBi$_{x}$As$_{1-x}$ barriers in InAs quantum dot molecules: alloy strain and orbital effects towards enhanced tunneling: Theory and Motivation

 \subsection{Atomistic tight-binding model}

-\paragraph*{} Our model for the QDM system is built upon the same model outlined in our previous paper \cite{linIncorporationRandomAlloy2019}.
-As shown in Figure~\ref{fig:system_geo}, two vertically stacked QDs, which are grown experimentally by molecular-beam epitaxial deposition of InAs on GaAs, form the trapping potential of the QDM.
-The two dots containing InAs layers are separated by a GaAs or GaBiAs barrier.
+\paragraph*{} Our model for the QDM system is built upon the same atomistic $ sp^3s^* $ nearest-neighbor tight-binding (TB) model outlined in our previous paper \cite{linIncorporationRandomAlloy2019}.
+As shown in Figure~\ref{fig:system_geo}, two vertically stacked QDs, which are grown experimentally by molecular-beam epitaxial deposition of \ce{InAs} on \ce{GaAs}, form the trapping potential of the QDM.
+The two \ce{InAs} dots are separated by a \ce{GaAs} or \ce{GaBiAs} barrier.
 The layer structure and alloy composition of the barrier are tunable during growth.
-During growth, the strain induced by the dot in the first InAs layer acts as a nucleation site for the growth of the second dot \cite{wasilewskiSizeShapeEngineering1999}.
+During growth, the strain induced by the dot in the first \ce{InAs} layer acts as a nucleation site for the growth of the second dot \cite{wasilewskiSizeShapeEngineering1999}.
 Thus, the two dots of the QDM are naturally stacked in the growth direction.
-A key aspect of this alignment, is that the two dots are not perfectly aligned, but offset by a few nanometers.
-The cylindrical-symmetry breaking generated by this offset provides a lever-arm and torque for the angular momentum of the states, which leads to spin-mixing of the molecular states.

-\paragraph*{} We model these QDMs using an $ sp^3s^* $ nearest-neighbor tight-binding (TB) Hamiltonian \cite{harrisonBondOrbitalModelProperties1973,harrisonBondorbitalModelII1974,pantelidesStructureValenceBands1975,voglSemiempiricalTightbindingTheory1983,grafElectromagneticFieldsDielectric1995,maHoleSpinsInAs2016}.
-The Hamiltonian is modified to account for lattice mismatch induced strain by scaling the TB parameters in accordance with the relaxed atomic positions calculated with a valence force field (VFF) model.
+\paragraph*{} The atomistic TB model has been well studied and verified for semiconductor heterostructures \cite{harrisonBondOrbitalModelProperties1973,harrisonBondorbitalModelII1974,pantelidesStructureValenceBands1975,voglSemiempiricalTightbindingTheory1983,grafElectromagneticFieldsDielectric1995,maHoleSpinsInAs2016}.
+Previously, in Ref~\cite{linIncorporationRandomAlloy2019} we have validated the efficacy of using an atomistic TB model to calculate the valence band energies of bulk random alloy \ce{GaBi_xAs_{1-x}} and \ce{InAs}/\ce{Ga(Bi)As} QDMs.
+The alloy TB Hamiltonian was constructed atomisticly using the TB parameters of the material at each atomic site.
+This not only allows us to study random alloy distributions, but is also necessary in capturing the unique alloy behavior of \ce{GaBi_xAs_{1-x}} that is lost if parameters were averaged over the alloy concentration (such as in a virtual crystal approximation) \cite{linIncorporationRandomAlloy2019}.
+The TB Hamiltonian is then modified to account for lattice mismatch induced strain by scaling the TB parameters in accordance with the relaxed atomic positions calculated with a valence force field (VFF) model.
 Wavefunctions of interest are found by iterative diagonalization of the Hamiltonian, done with the ARPACK implementation of the Arnoldi method.